 There are several ways in which a healthcare provider may commit medical malpractice, but one of the most common relates to the misdiagnosis or delayed diagnosis of an injury, illness, or other medical condition.
 When a provider’s misdiagnosis directly leads to a lack of treatment, a delay in treatment, or the wrong treatment, a patient may suffer a worse outcome or even death.
-If you or a loved one suffered ill effects from a misdiagnosis, you may be entitled to compensation with the help of a Kansas City personal injury lawyer – but there is a difference between medical malpractice and simple provider error.
+If you or a loved one suffered ill effects from a misdiagnosis, you may be entitled to compensation with the help of a KC attorney – but there is a difference between medical malpractice and simple provider error.
 Learn about your legal options and when to contact a Kansas City misdiagnosis lawyer.

 Medical malpractice is more than a simple error in judgment.
 True medical malpractice only occurs when all of the following apply:

 Medical malpractice cases often rely on sufficient evidence for points two and three.
 For example, you must be able to prove it was negligence that led to a worse outcome in your case, not the nature of the disease or the medical condition itself.